davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 used by nesting your steps inside a `timestamps` step.

 ### ANSI colours
 Some console output uses ANSI colours, such as the test outcome.
-By default Jenkins will not interpret these colours in the console log.
+By default, Jenkins will not interpret these colours in the console log.
 We use the [ANSIColor plugin][], and enable this in our pipelines by using the build
 wrapper: